Customizing Output

 Stacks

-Based on flexbox containers, Stacks let you easily control the layout of your output by applying rows or columns with evenly spaced elements.
+Based on flexbox containers, stacks let you easily control the layout of your output by applying rows or columns with evenly spaced elements.

 Zipper.Component.create({